StructSAM: Structure- and Spectrum-Preserving Token Merging for Segment Anything Models: Experiments

-\paragraph{Datasets.} We evaluate our method on a diverse set of benchmarks that emphasize boundary precision, structural detail preservation, and cross-domain robustness under token reduction.
-Boundary-focused datasets include \textsc{DIS5K}~\cite{qin2022highly}, which contains high-resolution images with pixel-accurate annotations of complex object boundaries; \textsc{ThinObject-5K} and \textsc{COIFT}~\cite{liew2021deep}, which target globally thin structures (e.g., wires and poles) and objects with fine interior thin structures, respectively; and \textsc{HRSOD}~\cite{zeng2019towards}, which requires precise boundary delineation in high-resolution scenes.
+\textbf{Q1.
+Boundary and Thin Structure Preservation.} We evaluate StructSAM’s ability to preserve boundary precision and fine structural details under token reduction.
+To this end, we conduct experiments on four boundary-sensitive datasets: (i) \textsc{DIS5K}~\cite{qin2022highly}, which provides high-resolution images with pixel-accurate boundary annotations; (ii) \textsc{ThinObject-5K} and \textsc{COIFT}~\cite{liew2021deep}, which focus on globally thin structures (e.g., wires, poles) and objects with fine interior details; (iii) \textsc{HRSOD}~\cite{zeng2019towards}, which emphasizes precise boundary delineation in complex high-resolution scenes.
+We validate StructSAM across two SAM variants, ViT-B and ViT-L, to verify robustness across architectures.